 Find out how to get longer Fitbit battery life on the Inspire HR and other trackers.

 We liked the Inspire, but we really like this HR version.
 The extra £20/$30 is well worth it to get heart rate readings, along with the far richer fitness analysis they make possible - and for some inexplicable reason the HR also allows manually triggered workouts while the plain Inspire does not.

 The range of fitness metrics is respectable.
-Fans of floor counts will miss an altimeter, and there's no GPS to track your routes, but most of the other stuff you'll want to know (steps, HR, calories, distance, active minutes, and the basic details of individual workouts) is presented via a reasonably user-friendly app.
+Fans of floor counts will miss an altimeter, but most of the other stuff you'll want to know (steps, HR, calories, distance, active minutes, advanced sleep measurement, guided breathing, and the basic details of individual workouts) is presented via the user-friendly app.
 Sleep tracking is a real highlight, and you get a good and customisable range of on-device notifications.

 This is in our view a good price for a light, smart-looking device that does a great job of covering the fitness basics and excels at sleep tracking.

 Fitbit Inspire HR: Specs